LycheeOrg/Lychee/readme.md

 -->
 ## Troubleshooting

-Take a look at the [FAQ](https://github.com/LycheeOrg/Lychee-Laravel/wiki/FAQ) if you have problems.
+Take a look at the [WIKI](https://github.com/LycheeOrg/Lychee-Laravel/wiki/) and the old Lychee [FAQ](https://github.com/LycheeOrg/Lychee/wiki/FAQ) if you have problems.
 Discovered a bug?
 Please create an issue here on GitHub!